EnzymeML/enzymeml-specifications/specifications/enzymeml.md

     - Type: string
     - Description: The unit of the measurement data.
 - __measurement_id*__
-    - Type: string
+    - Type: @Measurement.id
     - Description: Unique measurement identifier this dataset belongs to.
 - __species_id__
-    - Type: string
+    - Type: @AbstractSpecies.id
     - Description: The identifier for the described reactant.
 - __replicates__
     - Type: [Replicate](#Replicate)